|hope college > academic departments > math|

 Our past experience has shown that students find summer research experiences to be both valuable and enjoyable.
 Many have written papers based on their results and given talks at professional meetings.
 Student comments from a previous summer include:

-You may apply beginning December 2, 2013, at http://sharp.hope.edu/.
+Hope students may apply now at http://sharp.hope.edu/.
 As described there, a complete application will consist of:

 For additional information, contact: